-(b) Assessable Assets
+Assessable Assets (b)

-- (i) The assessable assets of an applicant are the total assets of the applicant and any financially associated person (less excluded assets), unless: - A. they are separated; - B. the financially associated person has a contrary interest in the matter; - C. disclosure of the legal problem would damage the relationship; or - D. there are other special reasons why the financially associated person's assets should be disregarded. - (ii) Assessable assets are assets in which the applicant has a legal or equitable interest.
-"Asset" may include real estate or personal items not registered in an applicant's name.
+- The assessable assets of an applicant are the total assets of the applicant and any financially (i) associated person (less excluded assets), unless: - Α. they are separated; - В. the financially associated person has a contrary interest in the matter; - disclosure of the legal problem would damage the relationship; or - there are other special reasons why the financially associated person's assets should be disregarded. - Assessable assets are assets in which the applicant has a legal or equitable interest.
+"Asset" (ii) may include real estate or personal items not registered in an applicant's name.